brianblakely/slapstick-english-translation/scenarios/README.md

 The shorthand `"interaction": "a"` uses 1 delay frame, 1 held frame, and 2 frames afterward.
 This path loads the patched state in the existing libretro harness, sends the input, and serializes the resulting state.
-It needs the private patched ROM plus Snes9x core; `nix develop` supplies the core through `SNES9X_LIBRETRO_CORE`.
+It needs the private patched ROM; the harness prepares its pinned project-local Snes9x core on first use. `nix develop` can instead supply the core through `SNES9X_LIBRETRO_CORE`.
 Use `--rom`, `--core`, or `--no-interaction` as needed.
 Interactions are intentionally state-only: a generated ROM applies memory initialization when New Game is selected but does not synthesize controller